ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 - all ongoing tasks should be in Jira
 - breakdown large tasks into subtasks in Jira board
-- initial estimates needs to more accurate
+- initial estimates needs to be accurate, spend time thinking about estimates after refinement and before planning

 ## ideals